The diagnosis of cancer in the prostate gland is always shocking and concerning.

 Health care providers will always be there to take care of your treatment.
 Your loved ones are probably very eager to support you during these challenging times.
 But even if everything else fails, you can choose how to deal with your disease (1).

-Prostate cancer is, in theory, easy to manage.
+Managing prostate cancer can be approached systematically, but it’s important to recognize the complexities involved.
 Doctors have protocols and guides to make every step rationally.
 But what about how you feel?
 And what can you do about it?

 There’s not an easy way out of cancer.
 Receiving the diagnosis is a shock.
 Living and coping can be quite difficult.
 And treatment is sometimes difficult or painful.
 We’re listing in this section some challenges prostate cancer patients face.
 In the following section, we’re addressing them one by one and giving you a few coping strategies that you can try (1).